javierdotnet/mateu-application-framework/README.md

 At last, if you want to generate your mateu-ui components from your SQL tables, JPA entities or java classes.

+## Maven and Gradle
+I extensively use Maven and Gradle in these projects to avoid writing plugins for eclipse, idea or whatever.

+It provides me a neutral way of adding the extra point to my projects, like creating templates(archetypes) or adding actions like run, deploy etc in an ide agnostic way.

 ## Mateu .Net

 Yes, I plan to create a .Net port of this framework.